JK-0001/Todo-App/README.md

 This is a Basic ToDo (SPA) App without using any JavaScript Framework as a challenge.

-For more projects like this, you can check out my youtube channel - Jatin Khatri.
 Follow me on Instagram - jatinkhatri_19